 2002 Adelboden/CH, Giant Slalom – My first victory in my World Cup Giant Slalom career, and my "home" in front of an incredible crowd.
 Also, I won by more than a second, finding myself in the proverbial "zone".

-2002 Winter Olympics in Salt Lake City – As the favorite in these games, a ride off the course just a few gates before the finish line (but with the best intermediate time) prevented me from winning the gold.
+2002 Winter Olympics in Salt Lake City – As the favorite in these games, a ride off the course just a few gates before the finish line with a lead of 33 hundredths of a second over the future winner Kjetil André Aamodt, prevented me from winning the gold.

 2006 Winter Olympics in Turin – A chaotic, arduous return from an injury while training for these games, I had reached the low point of my career.
 I failed to qualify for the Downhill, completed an unsuccessful Super-G, and fought hard for a place in the Giant Slalom.